orklann/goagentfindip/README.md

 4. Why not encrypt ippool's IPs?

     It's all most Google's IPs, not GCC IPs, There is no need to encrypt them.

+5. Can you develop an exe for this?

+    Sorry, I am not a windows program developer, I am just a Linux amateurs.